-As a business owner you want to find the right balance between limiting your contact with others and maintaining operations.
+Business owners are still looking for the right balance between limiting contact with others and maintaining operations.

 Regardless of how the world evolves, some business interactions will always benefit from a customer being able to see you, your product, or workplace.

 Thanks to video conferencing, you can still keep things personal and meet face-to-face without actually meeting.

 Video conferencing technology can be expensive when implemented and scaled for larger businesses, but small business owners can take advantage of many free services — on a trial basis or for limited use.

 Use these popular video conferencing services to stay connected with customers and team members.

 Take advantage of social media platforms like Instagram, LinkedIn and Facebook to engage with your customers, read and reply to comments, and find out what your most popular products and services are within a matter of seconds.
 Go live and keep your audience engaged with new posts and current news on your business as the pandemic continues to regularly change things.